captainzero93/security_harden_linux/README.md

 **4. Documentation:**

 * Comprehensive fix documentation
-* Technical deep-dive available
+* Technical explination available
 * Before/after code comparison
 * Troubleshooting guides

 ### For Upgraders from v4.0:

 No breaking changes.
-The fix is transparent - the script simply completes all modules now:
+The fix is transparent - the script should simply completes all modules now:

 ```bash
 # Download v4.1: